yuliu0322/yuliu0322.github.io/_pages/research.md

 ## 2. Aquaculture Health and Oral Delivery Systems

-A core component of my doctoral research focuses on biodegradable delivery platforms for probiotics and inactivated pathogens in aquaculture.
+An important component of my doctoral research focuses on biodegradable delivery platforms for probiotics and inactivated pathogens in aquaculture.
 Although oral administration is the most practical approach for large-scale disease prevention in fish and shrimp, maintaining the stability and bioavailability of active ingredients remains a major challenge.
 I develop PLGA-based microparticle systems that protect encapsulated cargo during feed incorporation, storage, and gastrointestinal transit, while enabling controlled release and enhanced immune protection in aquatic species.

 **Research topics:**
 - PLGA microparticle delivery systems